maptime/chattanooga/README.md

 | maptime: chapter | Yes | Name of your MapTime meetup | |
 | maptime: twitter | No | Your MapTime Twitter username | |
 | maptime: disqus | No | Disqus account name | Starter optionally supports comments on posts with [Disqus](disqus.com).
 Create a new Disqus account for a site and fill this field with the account name. |
+3. Create a file named `CNAME` at the root folder of this repo to reflect your city's chapter.
+Add the text `maptime.io/` and your city's name.
+Example: `maptime.io/portland`.
+No other formatting is needed and you won't need the `http:` or any other text here.

 ### Content types